tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: clean up comments
 				- IDEA: what if I elim the no-do_noun-inferred-err and just err in syntax if do req?
 					- IDEA: leaning against this because it's helpful to signal "examine what?"
-					- TBD: final decision
+					- DONE: final decision => keep no-input-do verbs separate to enable "X what?"
-				- TBD: update verb spreadsheet => one_word only => syntax do
+				- DONE: update verb spreadsheet => one_word only => syntax do
-			- INPROC: make a spreadsheet of all 2word verbs (columns include has *_err, has method)
+			- DONE: make a spreadsheet of all 2word verbs (columns include has *_err, has method)
 				- DONE: add hand_mgmt() column
-				- INPROC:
 					- DONE: start table
 					- DONE: complete up to 'open'
 					- DONE: pull and push
 					- DONE: read
 					- DONE: sit
 					- DONE: stand
-					- TBD: complete table
+					- DONE: complete table
 		- TBD: direction verbs
 			- TBD: generalize 'go':
 				- TBD: if only dir, infer_verb = 'go'